codemeta/codemeta.github.io/agenda.md

     - Implementation feedback, additional recommendations for SCWG, and vice versa
 - Break (3-3:30)
 - CodeMeta Use cases (75 mins)
-    - Discussion: do CodeMeta use cases adequately cover by the crosswalk
+    - Discussion: Are CodeMeta use cases adequately covered by the crosswalk
     - i.e. Software dependencies: what to include, what use cases you can adequately address, what you cannot.  (transitive credit?
 Installing?)
 - Concluding discussion (15 mins)